Kwandwe Melton Manor: Our full report

-Kwandwe Game Reserve has recently introduced a fairly new activity concept called voluntourism.
-Via the Angus Gillis Foundation visitors can get actively involved in local community work, e.g. assisting in gardening.
+Kwandwe Game Reserve has recently introduced the concept of voluntourism.
+Via the Angus Gillis Foundation visitors can get actively involved in local community work, for example assisting in gardening.
 Children can play with other kids from the local school or take part in arts and crafts activities like the ‘Knit a Bit’ programme, which gives blankets made from individually knitted squares to needy families.

-Kwandwe also has many activities specifically for children, and many of these are concucted by the ‘blue crane conservation club’.
+Kwandwe also has many activities specifically for children, and many of these are constructed by the ‘blue crane conservation club’.
 For more detail on these, see the section on children, below.